 Xingchun Wang.
-Mr. Wang has served as an independent director of ReTo Eco-Solutions since November 2016.
+Mr. Wang has served as the Chief Financial Officer of ReTo Eco-Solutions since November 2019.
+Additionally, Mr. Wang served as an independent director of ReTo Eco-Solutions from November 2016 to November 2019.
 Since November 2015, Mr. Wang has been the general manager of the investment development department of Chengzhi Shareholding Co., Ltd, a Shenzhen Stock Exchange listed company (stock code: 000990).
-Between May 2014 and October 2015, Mr. Wang served as the deputy general manager and secretary to the board of Beijing Huaxiang Lianxin Technology Co., Ltd. Between June 2010 and April 2014, Mr. Wang worked as Chief Financial Officer, director and secretary to the board of Beijing Dongbiao Electric Shareholding Co., Ltd. Between May 2009 and June 2010, Mr. Wang worked as the deputy general manager of Beijing Qinchuan Dadi Investment Co., Ltd. Mr. Wang is a member of China Certified Tax Accountant.
+Between May 2014 and October 2015, Mr. Wang served as the deputy general manager and secretary to the board of Beijing Huaxiang Lianxin Technology Co., Ltd. Between June 2010 and April 2014, Mr. Wang worked as Chief Financial Officer, director and secretary to the board of Beijing Dongbiao Electric Shareholding Co., Ltd. Between May 2009 and June 2010, Mr. Wang worked as the deputy general manager of Beijing Qinchuan Dadi Investment Co., Ltd. Mr. Wang is a member of China Certified Public Accountants and a member of China Certified Tax Accountant.
 Mr. Wang holds a Bachelor's Degree in Accounting from Shanxi Finance and Economic College, and a Master's Degree in Economics from Northwest University of Politics and Law.
 Mr. Wang was nominated as a director because of his knowledge in accounting, investments and management.

 Zhi Li.
 Dr. Li has served as an independent director of ReTo Eco-Solutions since November 2016.
 Since December 2013, Dr. Li has been vice president and director of risk management of Heling Investment Management Beijing Co., Ltd. Between June 2010 and December 2013, Mr. Li served as general manager of the forest finance and international business department of China Forestry Equity Exchange.
-Between April 2004 and June 2010, Dr. Li worked as deputy director of China Zhongui Yuehua Accounting Firm.
+Between April 2004 and June 2010, Dr. Li worked as deputy director of China Zhongrui Yuehua Accounting Firm.
 Between September 2002 and March 2004, Dr. Li was a visiting scholar of the business school of Columbia University.
-Dr. Li is a member of China Certified Public Accountations.
+Dr. Li is a member of China Certified Public Accountants.
 Mr. Li holds a Ph.D in Economics from Xiamen University.
 Dr. Li was nominated as a director because of his experience in accounting, economics and management.

 Sophia Liu.
 Ms. Liu has served as an independent director of ReTo Eco-Solutions since November 2016.
-Since January 2012, Ms. Liu has been assistant vice president of corporate finance of Alexandria Real Estate Equities Inc. (NYSE: ARE).
+Since 2016 Ms. Liu has been the Chief Financial Officer of SM Financial.
+From January 2012 to January 2016, Ms. Liu was the assistant vice president of corporate finance of Alexandria Real Estate Equities Inc. (NYSE: ARE).
 Between April 2010 and January 2012, Ms. Liu served as assistant vice president of internal audit of East West Bank (NYSE: EWBC).
 Between December 2004 and April 2010, Ms. Liu worked as manager for the assurance advisory business services of Ernst & Young, LLP.
 Ms. Liu is a member of American Institute of Certified Public Accountants (AICPA).
 Ms. Liu received her Master's Degree in Accounting from University of Southern California.
 Ms. Liu was nominated as a director because of her experience in accounting and auditing.